swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 ### `@Sendable` inference for global-actor-isolated functions and closures

-To improve usability of globally isolated functions and closures, under this proposal `@Sendable` is inferred:
+To improve usability of globally-isolated functions and closures, under this proposal `@Sendable` is inferred:

 ```swift
 func test() {